Kyle Filipowski: Sophomore season (2023–2024)

 On December 18, Filipowski was named Atlantic Coast Conference (ACC) player of the week.
 On December 20, Filipowski scored a double-double of 13 points and 10 rebounds in a 78–70 win against Baylor.
 On January 9, 2024, Filipowski scored a double-double 26 points and 10 rebounds in a 75–53 win over Pittsburgh.
 On January 13, 2024, Filipowski scored a career high 30 points and 13 rebounds in a 84–79 win over Georgia Tech.
 On February 24, 2024, Filipowski suffered an apparent knee injury in a collision with a Wake Forest fan participating in a court storming after the Demon Deacons upset the eighth-ranked Blue Devils.
 After calls to ban court storming by Duke head coach Jon Scheyer, Filipowski was able to play in the next game on February 28.
 Ironically, nine days later on March 9, 2024, Filipowski appeared to trip Harrison Ingram in the final regular season game against UNC.

 On April 13, 2024, Filipowski declared for the 2024 NBA draft, forgoing his remaining college eligibility.
 He later received a green room invite, but was not drafted in the first round.
-On the morning of the second round, draft analyst Jonathan Givony reported that the draft slide was due to teams being concerned about his relationship with his fiancé, claiming that he was "estranged from his family because of this whole situation", and that she was "much older than him".
+On the morning of the second round, draft analyst Jonathan Givony reported that the draft slide was due to teams being concerned about his relationship with his fiancée, claiming that he was "estranged from his family because of this whole situation", and that she was "much older than him".
 When asked about the rumors, a Utah Jazz front office member stated they had done a background check and were excited to select Filipowski all the same.